CuratorCat/pcc-archive.org/wiki/collections/index.md

 Mint is on official PCC website https://www.purrnelopescountryclub.com/claim/purrnelopes-exclusives

-There are 5 categories in PCC Exclusives, the higher the rarity, different categories yield different $TOKEN amount.
+There are 5 categories in Exclusives, the higher the rarity, different categories yield different $TOKEN amount.

 - Category 1: 5 $TOKENs per day
 - Category 2: 10 $TOKENs per day